For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Linking API configuration with OAuth configuration

-Another configurable method available is OAuth (in a server-to-server flow).
-To add such configuration to the API you should:
+Another configurable method is oAuth (in a server-to-server flow).
+To add such a configuration to the API, you need to:

-• create an oAuth for the chosen id
+• create an oAuth configuration oAuth for the selected id

-• attribute in the api create an authorization with type oAuth
+• in the element api create authorization with the type oAuth

 OAuth configuration parameters

-The OAuth configuration consists of many parameters, all of which except authorization and additionalParams are set as attributes.
-Being an exception, authorization and additionalParams they are defined as nested elements.
+An oAuth configuration consists of many parameters, all except authorization and additionalParams are set as attributes.
+The exception authorization and additionalParams are defined as nested elements.
 For example:

 Parameter